Amsterdam Gay Travel

-Amsterdam’s Secret Village is one of my favorite places in the city.
-It may seem like a typical narrow street, but the ambiance here is incredible, especially in the evening.
+Reguliersdwarsstraat is the official Amsterdam gay street and it’s one of my favorite places in the city.
+It may seem like a typical narrow street from an online search, but the ambiance here is incredible, especially in the evening.

 Amsterdam Gay Bars & Clubs

-Amsterdam gay bars are generally located in two different areas of the city’s Centrum district.
-One cluster is directly in the center of Amsterdam in the Binnenstad neighborhood, not far from the central train station.
+Amsterdam’s gay bars are located in two different areas of the Centrum district.
+One cluster is directly in the center of of the city in the Binnenstad neighborhood.

-Most of the other gay bars are just a 15-minute walk southward in the Grachtengordel neighborhood along a notable street called Reguliersdwarsstraat.
+Most other gay bars are in the Grachtengordel neighborhood along the Reguliersdwarsstraat gay street.

-Here are all the best gay bars to visit during your trip!
+Here are all the local gay bars you need to know about!

 The space is incredibly modern and has a long, spacious bar, a balcony level, and a DJ booth.
 The TV screens in the urinals were entertaining, too!
 This place is definitely my top recommendation.

-Taboo is another popular gay bar that’s just a few steps away from Bar Blend on the main drag, Reguliersdwarsstraat.
+Taboo is a popular gay bar that’s just a few steps away from Bar Blend on Reguliersdwarsstraat.

 The Queen’s Head